svaarala/duktape-wiki/HowtoLightfuncs.md

     allocated separately.

-  - The `duk_hnatfunc` part of the structure points to the Duktape/C function to be called when Ecmascript code invokes the function, and stores various function parameters like the argument count and a "magic" value.
+  - The `duk_hnatfunc` part of the structure points to the Duktape/C function to be called when ECMAScript code invokes the function, and stores various function parameters like the argument count and a "magic" value.

 * A property table is allocated to hold e.g. the `.length` property.
 Built-in